 Outreach events in the School of Modern Languages

-We are committed to supporting and promoting the learning of languages to pupils of all ages and from all backgrounds.
-We offer a range of opportunities for young people to engage with students and academics in the School of Modern Languages and discover what it is like to study languages at Bristol.
+We offer a range of opportunities for young people of all ages and from all backgrounds to engage with students and academics in the School of Modern Languages and discover what it is like to study languages at Bristol.

 Events in 2019

-Students in Years 9-11 are invited to attend a day of language taster sessions and talks at the University to learn about the value of learning languages beyond GCSE.
+Students in Years 9-11 attend a day of language taster sessions and talks to learn about the value of learning languages beyond GCSE.
 Participants will have the chance to learn a new language, meet current undergraduates and hear a discussion panel on career options with a language degree.

 A-Level Language Film Lectures

-Students who are studying French, German or Spanish A-Level are invited to visit the University of Bristol for an afternoon of film lectures with an academic member of staff.
-Past discussions have been on the following films: La Haine, El laberinto del Fauno, Das Leben der Anderen, Volver, Goodbye Lenin! and Burnt by the Sun.
+Students who are studying A-Level French, German, Spanish or Russian are invited to visit the University of Bristol for an afternoon of film lectures with an academic member of staff.
+Past discussions have been on La Haine, El laberinto del Fauno, Das Leben der Anderen, Volver, Goodbye Lenin! and Burnt by the Sun.
 Participants will have the chance to ask current undergraduates questions about what it is like to study languages at university.

 Bespoke School Visits

-Our enthusiastic and talented team of PhD Tutors are happy to visit schools and talk to students about studying languages at university and to deliver language taster workshops.
+Our enthusiastic and talented team of PhD Tutors and Student Ambassadors are happy to give talks and language taster workshops in schools.